SysKitTeam/docs-point/requirements/permission-requirements.md

 Permissions described bellow are automatically granted to SysKit Point by giving consent during the configuration process.
 {% endhint %}

-To achieve its functionality, SysKit Point is registered as an **Enterprise Application in Azure Active Directory.** The permissions model is based on OAuth and OpenID Connect flows.
-This enables us to consume all of the APIs provided by Microsoft in a standard and well defined way.
-It also enables us to use modern authentication including Multi-Factor Authentication.
+To achieve its functionality, SysKit Point is registered as an **Enterprise Application in Azure Active Directory.** The permissions model is based on OAuth, and OpenID Connect flows.
+This enables us to consume all of the APIs provided by Microsoft in a standard and well-defined way.
+It also allows us to use modern authentication, including Multi-Factor Authentication.
 SysKit Point requires permissions to access several Microsoft APIs.
 There are two types of required permissions:

-* **Application permissions** - define what SysKit Point can do without a signed in user.
+* **Application permissions** - define what SysKit Point can do without a signed-in user.
-* **Delegated permissions** - define what SysKit Point can do in the name of the signed in user.
+* **Delegated permissions** - define what SysKit Point can do in the name of the signed-in user.

 The following permissions are required for SysKit Point Enterprise Application: